 The added benefit of the foil boat is that it preserves the "sugar cookie" bark that can become ruined through Texas crutching with aluminum foil or with wrapping in butcher paper.

-With the purpose of the fat cap to act as a heat shield, there are several smokers that require you to orient the fat cap down.
+With the idea that the fat acts as a heat shield, there are several smokers that require you to orient the brisket fat side down.

 For example, in an electric smoker you have the heat source at the bottom:

 Electric smokers are also very insulated.
 In most cases you don't even have to wrap because there is so much humidity within the smoke chamber which helps prevent the brisket from stalling.

 The same could be said for gas smokers: